 - View all practice areas

-Carroll County, MO Federal Criminal Defense Attorney
+Carroll County, MO Federal Crime Lawyer You Can Trust

-Being charged with a federal crime is vastly different, and far more serious, than facing charges in state court.
-Federal prosecutors have nearly unlimited resources, extensive investigative power, and a conviction rate of over 90%, according to Pew Research.
+Facing criminal charges at the federal level is a far different, and far more intimidating, experience than state prosecution.
+Federal prosecutors are backed by immense resources, extensive investigations, and a conviction rate exceeding 90%, according to Pew Research.

 At Combs Waterkotte, our Carroll County, MO federal criminal defense attorneys have the skill, experience, and tenacity to take on even the toughest opponents—including the U.S. Department of Justice.
 We defend clients charged with a wide range of federal offenses, such as: